taskcluster/taskcluster-rfcs/rfcs/0154-Migrate-taskcluster-to-postgres.md

 2. Go fully into normalized SQL tables.

-In both steps, Taskcluster will get confidence in the correctness and performance of the implementation by first testing it in the development and staging environments before running this on the production environment.
+In both steps, Taskcluster will get confidence in the correctness and performance of the implementation by load testing it on the development and staging environments prior to running this on the production environment.

 Upon completion of step 1, deployers of Taskcluster will need to provide a DB URL (maybe several) then run a script to "load" data from Azure to Postgres